heyjochen/notes/src/site/notes/20-29 Software Engineering/23 Technical Fundamentals/23.06 Techniques for DSA/Two Pointers.md

 We could BF it by looking at each element and compare it with the rest, but that would put our Big O into N².
 ## How to get from O(N²) to O(N)?
 As we know that our input array is sorted we can introduce a L and R Pointer and use them to move through the array.
 If arr[L] + arr[R] > target then reduce R pointer, otherwise increase L pointer.

+## What is the difference between a Two Pointer and a Sliding Window approach?
+The Sliding Window approach cares about a subset of an array between Two Pointers, whereas the Two Pointers approach cares about the values at those pointers.
 ## What loop are we using?
 While loop as the two Pointers, L and R, move towards each other and.
 ```javascript